Key Points:

 The lion is not only one of the largest big cats, coming in second to the tiger, but it is also one of the most dangerous animals.
 Lions are apex predators of the African savannah and have no natural predators and are even more dangerous when protecting their territory or their young from other predators.
 It is estimated that this king of the jungle kills an average of 22 people per year in Tanzania alone.
 While deaths do happen in other locations, the global numbers aren’t detailed.

 The African buffalo is thought to be one of the most dangerous animals in Africa because of their reputation for lying in wait for pursuers and then charging them at the last minute.
-Hunters are very wary of this large sub-Saharan African bovine, of which there are five subspecies that includes the most aggressive cape buffalo.
-The cape buffalo is at the height of aggression when one if the herd’s calves are under attack.
+Hunters are very wary of this large sub-Saharan African bovine, of which there are five subspecies including the most aggressive cape buffalo.
+The cape buffalo is at the height of aggression when one of the herd’s calves is under attack.

 Discover the "Monster" Snake 5X Bigger than an Anaconda